Hirosi Ooguri: Career

-Finishing his graduate study in two years, Ooguri became a tenured faculty member at the University of Tokyo in 1986.
-He was a member the Institute for Advanced Study in Princeton and was appointed an assistant professor at the University of Chicago before receiving his Ph.D. in 1989.
+Completing his bachelor's degree in 1984 and his master's degree in 1986, both at Kyoto University, Ooguri became a tenured faculty member at the University of Tokyo in 1986.
+He was a member the Institute for Advanced Study in Princeton and was appointed an assistant professor at the University of Chicago before receiving his Ph.D. from the University of Tokyo in 1989.
 He was an associate professor at Kyoto University in 1990–1994 and returned to the United States as a professor of physics at the University of California at Berkeley in 1994.
-He moved California Institute of Technology (Caltech) in 2000, where he is the inaugural holder of the Fred Kavli Chair.
+He moved to California Institute of Technology (Caltech) in 2000, where he is the inaugural holder of the Fred Kavli Chair.

 At Caltech, Ooguri served as the deputy chair of the Division of Physics, Mathematics and Astronomy, equivalent of a vice dean of physical sciences.
 He led the establishment of the Walter Burke Institute for Theoretical Physics and was appointed its founding director in 2014.

 Ooguri also helped establish the Kavli Institute for the Physics and Mathematics of the Universe in Japan in 2007.
 After serving as its principal investigator for 11 years, he became the director in 2018.

 Ooguri has been a member of the Aspen Center for Physics since 2003.
 After serving as the scientific secretary a trustee, and the president, he was elected the chair of the board of trustees of the center in 2021.

 Ooguri is a Fellow of the American Academy of Arts and Sciences and an investigator of the Simons Foundation.
 He has received the Eisenbud Prize from the American Mathematical Society, the Humboldt Research Award and the Hamburg Prize in Germany, and the Nishina Memorial Prize in Japan.

 Ooguri's popular science books have sold over a quarter million copies in Japan, and one of them was awarded the Kodansha Prize for Science Books.
 He also supervised a science movie, which was selected for the Best Educational Production Award from the International Planetarium Society.